Top Sports Teams · Reference

 Shanghai

-Shanghai PortFootball
+Shanghai PortFootball/Soccer

 2018 and 2023 CSL champions, city's flagship football side backed by SIPG.
 Shanghai Sharks (CBA, Yao Ming's former club) are a historic alternative.